YarikVitovsky/DiceGame/README.md

 1. Open the live link.
 2. Press **Roll Dice**.
 3. Highest die wins the round and score increments.
-4. Refresh the page to reset scores (or add a reset button later).
+4. Refresh the page to reset scores.

 ---